tab0r/Neural.Swarms/README.md

 # tl;dr

-- To train a model, use on of the two .py files above
+- To train a model, run one of the two .py files above
-- Customize your neural net by passing ```baseline_model()``` a list of layer dictionaries in the format ```{"size": 100, "activation": 'ReLU'}```
+- They will step you through setting up the basic variables
-- Use the ```train_model()``` method for training
+- That code is locked to a 40 by 30 game board, 3-layer MLPs, and training on a empty field
-- Supervised training is still fairly basic, the reinforcement training has a variety of training methods with walls, blocks, rooms and dividers
+- I recommend training a model through the terminal, launching a Jupyter Notebook, and playing with it there
-- With the right choice of methods in the right sequence, you should be able to train a model that can get through basic mazes.
+- Then, use the Jupyter Notebook to run the more advanced training methods

 # Known issues